The Libertines: Problems (2003)

-During the recording of Up the Bracket and in the subsequent touring, Doherty's drug use had increased greatly (he was using both crack cocaine and heroin by this time) and his relationship with the rest of the band deteriorated.
-The band had become fractious, and some of this tension was visible in their performances.
+During the recording of Up the Bracket and in touring afterwards, Doherty's drug use had increased greatly (he was using both crack cocaine and heroin by then) and his relationship with the rest of the band deteriorated.
+Relationships in the band had become fractious, and some of the tension was visible in their performances.
 Doherty expressed himself in the "Books of Albion", his personal collection of notes, thoughts and poems, and also more and more frequently on the libertines.org fan forums.
 His posts and writings at this time were unpredictable: at times, he seemed distressed and angry; at others, he came across as calm and happy.

 They went to the US to promote themselves and work on new material.
-While in New York City around May 2003, they recorded the Babyshambles Sessions, where they recorded versions of current and future Libertines and Babyshambles releases such as "Last Post on the Bugle", "Albion", "In Love With a Feeling" and "Side of the Road".
+While in New York City around May 2003, they recorded the Babyshambles Sessions, where they recorded versions of current and future Libertines and Babyshambles releases such as "Last Post on the Bugle", "Albion", "In Love With a Feeling," and "Side of the Road".
 As a mark of their commitment to the band, Doherty and Barât both got tattoos of the word "Libertine" on their arms, written in Carl's handwriting.
-The prelude to this moment can be heard on "The Good Old Days" from the Babyshambles Sessions, in which, after the lyric, "A list of things we said we'd do tomorrow," Doherty yells 'Get a tattoo!'
+The prelude to this moment is heard on "The Good Old Days" from the Babyshambles Sessions, in which, after the lyric, "A list of things we said we'd do tomorrow," Doherty yells 'Get a tattoo!'
 However, Barât became increasingly exasperated with the people with whom Doherty was associating and the drugs they brought.
 Barât quit the sessions in disgust and Doherty finished recording alone.
-The sessions were given to a fan called Helen Hsu who, as Doherty allegedly instructed, put them out for free on the Internet.
+The sessions were given to Helen Hsu, a fan, who as Doherty allegedly instructed, put them out for free on the internet.